-Universal Consent & Biological Samples
+Universal Consent for Biological Samples

 Diverse group of people

-Help us find answers that could improve care for a wide range of health conditions.
-You can decide if you want to share leftover biological samples from your UCLA Health lab tests or treatments to support research.
+If you do opt-in, you will be helping us find answers that could improve care for a wide range of health conditions.
 All UCLA Health patients are asked to complete the Universal Consent for Biological Samples to let UCLA know how to handle leftover samples for research.

 • You can also learn about other ways to complete the Universal Consent.